dkirkpatrick99/BallUP/README.md

 ![Alt Text](ballupgame.gif)

 ### Background
 Ball Up is a website for basketball players and enthusists.
 With this website users can create a new game and location that other players can view and join.
-After playing with a game with a user, individuals can give star ratings (1 - 5) to eachother based on general conduct on the court and style of the player.
+After playing with a game, individuals can give star ratings (1 - 5) to eachother based on general conduct on the court and style of the player.

 ### Functionality
 * Sign up and Login for users